WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/y.md

 ## y-axis

-Lowercase and hyphenate.
+Use lowercase and hyphenate.

 Don't use italic formatting for the *y* in *y-axis* unless the entire word is italic.

 ## y-coordinate

-Lowercase and hyphenate.
+Use lowercase and hyphenate.

 Don't use italic formatting for the *y* in *y-coordinate* unless the entire word is italic.